 On February 19th my son would have been fifty-five years old.
 I can’t believe that by now he would be a middle-aged man.
 Eighteen years ago when we celebrated his thirty-seventh birthday he was a strikingly handsome man, trying to enjoy life to the hilt.
 Since he always considered his birthday a big deal, I had flown to San Francisco to be with him on his important day.
 I made him a party in the magic penthouse, which I rented whenever the resident dancer-owner was on tour.

 I knew that my son was gay by the time he was three.
 This being the 1960s, and us being conscientious parents, we followed the advice of our physician and subjected him and ourselves to years of psychotherapy.
 As an adult, David told me that he was proud and happy to be gay.
-I believe he was, though as every more or less well-adjusted member of a minority group knows, wishing to belong elsewhere is rejecting one’s innermost self.
-Besides, being gay during the 1970s, when American homosexuals fought for their rights at Stonewall and elsewhere, was intoxicating until AIDS darkened the horizon.
+I believe he was; as every more or less well-adjusted member of a minority group knows, wishing to belong elsewhere is rejecting one’s innermost self.
+Besides, being gay during the 1970s, when the community fought for their rights at Stonewall and elsewhere, was intoxicating until AIDS darkened the horizon.

 Even before that there always was a shadow.
 I remember going to the movies with David to see Maurice, based on a posthumously published story by E.M.
-Foster (1879-1970), which the British author started penning in 1913.
+Forster (1879-1970), which the British author started penning in 1913.
 It is an autobiographical account of the doomed love between two men.
-Upon leaving the movie house, David was saddened by the hardships “his tribe” had had to face throughout the centuries.
+Upon leaving the movie house, David was saddened by the hardships his “tribe” had had to face throughout the centuries.
 “I am lucky,” he said.“My family accepts me, but that’s the exception.”

 The New York Time’s headline, “Remembering a Marked Man” (News of the Week, 1/23/11), smacks of the lynching, witch-hunts and burning at the stakes that dominated the southern United States some fifty years ago.
 One month ago, David Kato, a gay crusader, was hammered to death in his native Uganda.
 Now the country is considering criminalizing homosexuality.
-The situation in many other African countries and elsewhere is not so different.
-In the US, homophobia is less overt, but last year, so many gay teens committed suicide so as to escape the bullying of their friends.
+The situation in many other places is not so different.
+In the US, homophobia is less overt, but last year, many gay teens committed suicide so as to escape the bullying of their friends.

 Suzanne Loebl’s memoir, The Mother’s Group: Of Love, Loss and AIDS, is an account of gayness in America as viewed through the eyes of mothers during the last decades of the twentieth century.
 It is available as a paperback and e-book from Amazon.com and bookstores near you.
 For signed copies see http://www.SuzanneLoebl.com.